telerik/teststudio-docs/docs/automated-tests/source-control/git/connect-to-git.md

 ---
 title: Connect Project To Git
 page_title: Connect Project To Git
-description: "Connect Test Studio Project To Git Source control repository"
+description: "Connect Test Studio Project To Git Source control repository.
+Use Personal Access token to connect to Git repo accessed with 2FA (two factor authentication).
+Unable to connect to Git.
+Error connecting to Git, too many redirects or authentication replays"
 publish: true
 position: 2
 ---